apirrone/reachy_mini_discord_bot/README.md

 ## Features
 - Mention the bot anywhere (e.g., `@Reachy Mini ...`) and it creates a thread.
-- Continues the conversation inside that thread.
+- Replies only when explicitly @mentioned (even inside its threads), to avoid noise.
 - RAG retrieval from a local persistent DB (Chroma) with OpenAI embeddings.
 - Simple ingestion CLI to index your docs/logs.